department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can request documents from your Official Military Personnel File, including your DD214 and DD215 (Correction to DD214).
+You can request documents from your Official Military Personnel File to view and print.

+**You can request your:**

+- DD214
+- DD215
+- Report of Separation
+- Other release papers

+**You can also request documents with information about your service, such as your:**

+- Orders and endorsements
+- Performance reports
+- Awards and decorations (commendatory items)
+- Qualifications, licenses, and certificates
+- Security clearance

 </ul>